krvarma/pulsar-consumer-operator/README.md

 You can see the message logged to the console by running kubectl get logs command.

 I hope this article is helpful to kickstart writing Kubernetes Operator.
-Happy Coding!
+In the upcoming part of the article, we will explore other ways to extend the Kubernetes system.
+Till then, Happy Coding!